 Traditionally we see ourselves as the “funder of last resort”, covering the costs of services, facilities, and equipment that are not paid by other sources such as Medicaid, the Department of Mental Health, the Department of Health, and Senior Services, or the First Steps program.
 By statute, we can only provide tax funds for services to citizens of Johnson County who are deemed eligible under the definition of developmental disability and in accordance with our own local policies.
 Funding Policies and Procedures are attached to the funding packet.

 Annually on the 1st of September, we accept applications for funding for the upcoming calendar year.
 All applications must be submitted by October 1st.
 Interested providers should visit our website in August for application instructions and our policies and procedures that cover funding.
-Funds can only be awarded to qualified organizations that are nationally accredited and/or certified by the state of Missouri in serving people with developmental disabilities.

 In addition to local funding, we can provide Targeted Case Management (Service Coordination) to eligible Johnson County residents.